 This program is designed to prepare successful students to work in various Homeland Security agencies at a local, state or federal level.
 Specifically for those students whose career-focus is in counter-terrorism, counter-intelligence, national security or government security, this program is a great way to examine new and different subject areas within this growing field.
 The program provides an overview of the elements involved in the homeland security function, as well as the challenges critical infrastructure managers in government and industry can/will face while maintaining mission operations and staff accountability in the midst of multiple overlapping roles and responsibilities in our rapidly changing world.

-Compare national security policy before 9/11 with changes to that policy as a consequence of 9/11 and the formation of the Department of Homeland Security (DHS)
+• National security policy before 9/11 and changes to that policy as a consequence of 9/11, with the formation of the Department of Homeland Security (DHS)

 There are no specific prerequisites for this program.
 Students will need access to both a computer and the internet.
 Students should have basic keyboarding and computer skills, and be comfortable navigating the internet.